Using flatmap

 The problem

-method itself, but in the data it’s processing.
+The problem isn’t in the existsByName method itself, but in the data it’s processing.

 - Your method

-gets all the files in your channel directory. - The
+Files.list(directory)gets all the files in your channel directory. - The

-object. - Crucially, at least ONE of your
+.map(FileChannelRepository::getChannel)step reads each.serfile and deserializes it into aChannelobject. - Crucially, at least ONE of your

-files on the disk represents aChannel
+.serfiles on the disk represents aChannelobject where thenamefield isnull.

-you posted is for a valid channel; the error is being caused by an invalid one that’s also in the same directory.
+This “bad” Channel object then enters the anyMatch step, and when the lambda c -> c.getName().equals(channelName) is executed for that specific object, it blows up.
+The ChannelResponseDto you posted is for a valid channel; the error is being caused by an invalid one that’s also in the same directory.